natemcmaster/blog/_posts/dev/2017-11-11-msbuild-task-with-dependencies.md

 ### Aligning versions with MSBuild

-If you need a dependency that is also used in MSBuild itself, you have to align with the version they use.
-For example, if you want to use `System.Reflection.Metadata`, `System.Collections.Immutable`, `NuGet`, `Newtonsoft.Json`, or others, you have to use the version they provide.
+If you need a dependency that is also used in MSBuild itself, you have to align with the version MSBuild uses.
+This includes `System.Reflection.Metadata`, `System.Collections.Immutable`, `NuGet`, `Newtonsoft.Json`, and others.
 See example: [dependencies.props](https://github.com/aspnet/BuildTools/blob/1f3f14382764e06b7e691e5ee89d12a280249284/build/dependencies.props#L19-L29)

 ## Closing